PPDBTeam6-2023-2024/Solarin/docs/game_mechanics/unit_types.md

 ## Units
 * Spec
     * Specialization of the unit: land or space
 * Base points
     * The points a unit starts with
-* Current points
-	* Base points of the unit times current rank of the unit
 ### Regular Units

 * Assault Unit